antronerds/r2-tutorials/docs/_static/images/archive/One_Gene_View.md

 In case you wonder whether any unusual expression levels show up for individual samples from a given dataset, you can you use the "Find sample extreme" option.
 In this example we know that sample ITCC0288 harbors a Phox2b mutation which leads to the question: can we find extreme expression values for this sample?

-1. In the one gene view for this dataset select in the right panel sample itcc0288 in the sample overview  section and click 'view', leave all the settings at their default and click next.
+1. In the View a Gene for this dataset select in the right panel sample itcc0288 in the sample overview  section and click 'view', leave all the settings at their default and click next.

     ![](_static/images/OneGene_selectsampleextreme.png "Figure 21: Select your sample to find extremes")